 Recruiting millennials to your company can bring enthusiasm, youthful insights, and an awesome energy level and ability to interact with people and with technology to your enterprise.

 However, recruiting Millennials comes with its own tricks of the trade.
 Millennials were brought up with technology, and their familiarity and ease with the online world is one of the greatest strengths that they can bring to the bargaining table and the conference room.
 When Millennials connect with a company they are linked in and online all the way from the starting point.
 This strong interest in technology can and should be used by the savvy company in the hiring process.
 Note, however, that while millennials run on the grid, they are also interested in training, advancement, feedback, and life/work balance.

 So in order to nab a youthful, energetic and talented employee for your company.
-Here’s a list of 7 things you need to avoid:

 1. Throwing Money at Them

 Millennials are motivated by many things, not just compensation levels.
 In fact, for most millennials seeking work, job satisfaction, and overall interest are more important than benefits and other compensation features.
 In other words, raising the level of pay or associated bonuses is no guarantee of attracting more talented people.
 Recruiters need to go far beyond compensation to impress millennials: Focusing on how the job benefits them as a person may well be the deciding factor for the best and brightest.

 Generation Y has an excellent ear for "marketing speak" and empty promises designed to attract applicants.
 After being surrounded by this kind of talk their entire lives, millennials are less than impressed.
 Cheap recruitment tactics will turn this age group away and leave you with the dregs.
 Instead, be completely honest and upfront with job seekers, and avoid any hint of duplicity or a "by the numbers" approach.